This Chicken Binagoongan recipe brings bold Filipino flavors with shrimp paste, vinegar, and tender chicken. A savory-sweet classic made lighter.

 Instructions

-- Sauté Aromatics: Heat 1 tbsp cooking oil over medium heat.
+- Sauté aromatics.
+Heat 1 tbsp cooking oil over medium heat.
 Add 4 cloves of minced garlic and 1 medium chopped onion.
 Sauté until fragrant and soft.

-- Cook Tomatoes: Stir in 2 chopped tomatoes.
+- Cook tomatoes.
+Stir in 2 chopped tomatoes.
 Cook for 3-5 minutes until they soften and release their juices.

-- Incorporate Shrimp Paste: Add 1-2 tbsp shrimp paste (bagoong alamang) and stir for 2-3 minutes, allowing the flavors to meld.
+- Incorporate shrimp paste.
+Add 1-2 tbsp shrimp paste (bagoong alamang) and stir for 2-3 minutes, allowing the flavors to meld.

-- Simmer: Add ½ cup water.
+- Simmer.
+Add ½ cup water.
 Stir and bring the mixture to a simmer.
 Cover and cook for 20-25 minutes until chicken is tender and cooked through.

-- Add Chilies: Stir in 2 long green chilies (siling haba).
+- Add chilies.
+Stir in 2 long green chilies (siling haba).
 Simmer for 2-3 more minutes for a mild heat.

-- Serve: Enjoy your Chicken Binagoongan hot!
+- Serve.
+Enjoy your Chicken Binagoongan hot!
 Best served with steamed rice.

-Notes & Tips
+Additional Notes and Tips

-- Adjusting the Sweetness.
+- Adjusting the sweetness.
 The sugar helps balance the saltiness of the shrimp paste, so feel free to add more or less depending on your taste.

-- Spice Level.
+- Spice level.
 If you want more heat, slice the green chilies or add an extra one.
 If you’re not into spice, you can leave them whole for a milder kick.

-- Add Eggplant.
+- Add eggplant.
 For a more traditional take, try adding eggplant.
 Slice it into rounds or strips and sauté it with the onions and garlic to add texture and a nice earthy flavor.

-- Using Chicken Breast.
+- Using chicken breast.
 You can use chicken breast instead of wings.
 Just keep in mind that it cooks faster, so you’ll want to shorten the cooking time a bit to keep it from drying out.
 Thighs and drumsticks also work well and add a bit more flavor.

-Storage & Reheating
+Storage and Reheating

-- Fridge: Store leftovers in an airtight container in the fridge for up to 3 days.
+- Fridge: Store leftovers in an airtight container for up to 3 days.

 - Freezer: You can also freeze this dish.
 Just let it cool completely before transferring it to a sealed container.
 It should keep well for up to 1 month.